 You may experience minor cramping, stinging, or burning in the injected vein during sclerotherapy.
 The procedure can also be painful, especially if the sclerosing agent leaks into surrounding tissues.

 - raised red areas that appear around the injection sites

 All of these side effects should subside in a few days.
-Brown lines or spots can develop near the treatment area, as well.
-These normally disappear within three to six months, but in some cases this side effect lasts longer or may become permanent.
+Brown lines or spots can develop near the treatment area as well.
+These normally disappear within 3 to 6 months, but in some cases this side effect lasts longer or may become permanent.

 More serious side effects include:

 - allergic reaction to the sclerosing agent

 - discomfort around the injection site, caused by inflammation